Probate Lawyers & Estate Administration Toronto, Barrie & GTA – With Cross-Border Experience

 Our probate lawyers work with clients across the GTA including Toronto, Scarborough, Mississauga, Vaughan, Brampton, Richmond Hill, Etobicoke, Barrie, among others.
 Our offices are located in downtown Toronto and Barrie.

-Representing Australian Public Trustee-Joseph has also acted for the Public Trustee from an Australian jurisdiction in the administration of an estate and directed counsel in other Canadian jurisdictions regarding the liquidation and transfer of assets abroad.
+Representing Australian Public Trustee- Peter has also acted for the Public Trustee from an Australian jurisdiction in the administration of an estate and directed counsel in other Canadian jurisdictions regarding the liquidation and transfer of assets abroad.

 Representative work – Andrew Rogerson